ef4/prember/README.md

 # prember = Pre Render Ember

 This Ember addon allows you to pre-render any list of URLs into static HTML files *at build time*.
-It has no opinions about how you generate the list of URLs -- it can come from an arbitrary asynchronous function.
+It has no opinions about how you generate the list of URLs.

 ## Quick Start